Drama Therapy Online

 Click the button below to read through my Frequently Asked Questions, or send me an email directly.

 Monique (she/her) is registered in South Africa through the HPCSA as a drama therapist.
-She is also a certified cyber therapist, trained by the UK based Online Therapy Institute.
+She is also a certified cyber therapist, trained by the UK based Online Therapy Institute, and a Therapeutic Game Master.

 Monique comes from a theatre and dance background, and prior to starting her practice she taught English in Korea and Vietnam with her husband.

-She has a deep understanding of expat issues, and she is a passionate advocate of self-care.
+She has a deep understanding of expat issues, and she is a passionate advocate of community based care.
 Monique enjoys using memes and technology in therapy.

 She is a white, bisexual, cis-gender woman.
 She is committed to ongoing anti-racism learning and is an intersectional feminist.